felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 For more information about scopes, see [OAuth scopes](/developers/authentication#oauth-scopes).

 ### Connection Workflow

-[comment]: # 'YOU ARE NOT REFERRING TO THE CONNECTION VIA A "CONNECT" BUTTON IN HUBRISE THE VIEW AVAILABLE APPS PAGE, WHY?'

 You should provide your users with an easy way to connect your solution to HubRise.
 The recommended approach is a button in the back office that allows connection with a single click via the OAuth protocol.